allo-/django-bingo/README.md

 Dependencies
 ------------

-Python packages:

-* django 1.8
-* django-jquery 1.9.1
-* django-colorful 0.1.3
-* pytz 2013b
-* pillow 2.1.0
+Install everything from requirements.txt, e.g., with `pip install -e requirements.txt`.

-For SSE:
+Additional dependencies for SSE:

 * sse 1.2
 * redis 2.10.3
 * flask 0.10.1
 * gevent 1.0.2

-Other: a ttf-file as font for the image-export.
+Other: You need a ttf-file as font for the image export.

 Installing
 ----------